 All Crimes Are Equal: Insofar as the idea of "crime" can exist in a society with no more centralized legal structure, any sort of wrongdoing will typically be met with the same sort of response — everyone in the settlement attacks you.
 Take a step into a place you aren't allowed, steal a bottle of Nuka-Cola, even just being a Jerkass to the wrong person, and you can expect violence.
 Subverted in some settlements with jails and order, in these places you can actually be imprisoned.
 New Vegas gives a Hand Wave that NCR's troops are miserable due to the state of the Mojave and this is why they're so on-edge and don't care to punish crimes fairly, but it's still silly that a dozen armored troops will open fire on you just for taking a tin can off the floor that was marked as owned.

 Alternate History: The Fallout timeline diverges from the real world just after World War II.
 Without the invention of the transistor, the social, political, and technological status quo of The Fifties endured well into the late 21st century.
 The changes are minor at first but continue to cascade as the decades go by.
 Briefly: rather than progressing to thermonuclear bombs, the military focuses on smaller-yield atom bombs to increase their tactical utility.
 The space race unrolls differently (although the first moon landing is off by only a few days.)
 Federal power snowballs as the military-industrial complex takes over entirely.
-The states (except Hawaii, whose status is unclear) are rebuilt into 13 'commonwealths.'
+The states are rebuilt into 13 'commonwealths.'
 Communism continues to thrive in China (Russia, if still Communist, seems to play a minor role.)
 A-bombs are joined by practical laser, gauss, and plasma-projection technology.
 Foreseeing trouble, the US commissions private industries (notably Vault-Tec) to construct bunkers that will allow at least some Americans to survive the warnote (and for... other reasons).
 Through the mid-21st century, struggles over resources erupt into wars, leading to wars between a united Europe and the Arabian states: this is followed by a larger dispute between China and the US over oil: the invasion of Alaska: the US annexing Canada: and, finally, unlimited atomic war.
 Eighty years later, Fallout 1 begins.

 Always Chaotic Evil: The majority of the Vault 87 Super Mutants in the third game (likely justified by the FEV there having different properties).
 Averted with the Super Mutants created in Mariposa, although many are hostile anyway, due to your choices in game.
 The various raider/gang factions usually fall in this category too.